sulu/sulu-docs/bundles/admin/javascript-hooks/header.rst

   tabs component is handled automatically if the data returned by ``tabs.url`` has the right format.
 * It initializes the toolbar with the defined buttons.
-For information on how to configure buttons and even how to create your own buttons have look :doc:`here </bundles/admin/sulu-buttons>`.
+For information on how to configure buttons and even how to create your own buttons have look :doc:`/bundles/admin/sulu-buttons`.
 * It injects the title into every tab (or into your current component if no tabs specified)

 .. note::
     The header-hook can also be a function which returns the object seen in the example.
-Within this function you have access on things like ``this.options``
+Within this function you have access to things like ``this.options``

 List of all available options: